Do we still need stricter regulations on drones or smarter ones?

 The regulatory ‘tipping point’

-These events overseas are also apparent in the UK, with 13 reports of ‘near misses’ reported in London in the last year.
+These events overseas are also apparent in the UK, with 13 reports of ‘near misses’ reported in London in 2016.
 Due to this influx of reported incidents and other hazardous events involving drones, the Department for Transport, Ministry of Defence and Sciencewise have commissioned TNS BMRB to conduct a ‘public dialogue’ into the public’s attitudes to drone use in the UK.
-Our sister company, ConsortiQ discussed this in more detail in its recent blog post.
 While many are concerned that regulations may change to limit drone usage even further as a result of these discussions, there is also great potential for them to adapt and reflect how drones are really being used and the effect they are having on the public.
 As drones have been advancing much quicker than the processes that control their usage, this concentrated discussion come at a crucial time as the sector reaches a ‘tipping point’.

 Alongside this public dialogue into drone usage in the UK, the government continues to debate drone regulation in the House of Lords.
 Already, there have been calls to prohibit drones from flying near airports to eliminate any possibility of potential collision.
 However, is such a move simply tightening restrictions without considering the limitations it could bring to the advancement of the sector?